edwardmontilla/CPRG-303-F/Assignment 3 - Architectural Decisions/Architectural_Decisions.md

 ## Decision

-Since React Native can be implemented for cross-platform development, we are proposing the following information in regards to features and other foundation of the development:
+Since React Native can be implemented for cross-platform development, we have decided to use the following systems to reinforce the foundation of the development:

 - Mapbox will be incorporated due to pricing budget.
 This will also allow the team to fully customize the app based on the client's needs.